Q: Can individuals or families publish a cookbook?

-Your cookbook goes through many stages during which spoilage may occur.
+Your cookbook goes through many stages of production during which cookbooks can be damaged and not meet our high quality control standards.
 To compensate, we print more than you order.
-The books not lost in spoilage will be sent to you.
-If too many books are lost in spoilage, we may ship less than your order.
-You will only be invoiced for the books you receive, minus your 3% FREE books.
+The books that are not defective will be shipped to you.
+If books are defective, we may ship less than you ordered.
+You will only pay for the books you receive, minus your 3% FREE books.
 This is a printing trade custom that all our competitors also use.

 Q: After you receive our order, how long does it take until the books are shipped?

-Production time depends on how you submit your recipes.
-Normal production time (we typeset recipes) is 35-45 business days from the day after we receive your order.
-If using typensave® or submitting press-ready material, production time is 25-30 business days from the day after we receive your order.
-RUSH service is 25 business days from the day after we receive your order.
+Production time depends on how you submit your order.
+If we typeset your recipes or you are submitting press-ready pages, normal production time is 35-45 business days (7-9 weeks) from the day after we receive your order.
+If using typensave®, production time is 20-25 business days (4-5 weeks) from the day after we receive your order.
+RUSH service is 20 business days (4 weeks) from the day after we receive your order for typensave® orders.
+For orders that we typeset recipes or press-ready orders, RUSH service is 25 business days (5 weeks).
 Allow another 2-5 business days for shipping (2-3 weeks for AK/HI orders).
 We are not in production on holidays or weekends.